yappeizhen/React-Native-Expo-Boilerplate-v2/README.md

 Runs your app in development mode.

-Open it in the [Expo app](https://expo.io) on your phone to view it by scanning the displayed QR code upon running.
+Open it in the [Expo Go app](https://expo.io) on your phone to view it by scanning the displayed QR code upon running.
 It will reload if you save edits to your files, and you will see build errors and logs in the terminal.

 Sometimes you may need to reset or clear the React Native packager's cache.
 To do so, you can pass the `--reset-cache` flag to the start script: